-DEA’s Demand Reduction Section provides the public with current and relevant drug information about illicit drug use, the misuse of prescription drugs, drug use trends, as well as the health concerns and consequences of drug abuse.
+DEA’s Community Outreach Section provides the public with current and relevant drug information about illicit drug use, the misuse of prescription drugs, drug use trends, and the health consequences of drug use.

-The Demand Reduction Section also develops drug information brochures, drug fact sheets, pamphlets and parent/teacher drug education guides to assist the community in identifying drug use and finding help.
+The Community Outreach Section also develops drug information brochures, drug fact sheets, pamphlets, and parent/teacher drug education guides to assist the community in identifying drug use and finding help.

-Another major component of the Demand Reduction program includes collaboration with various drug prevention partners.
+Another major component of the Community Outreach Section is collaboration with various drug use prevention partners.
 These partners include other federal agencies, national and regional prevention organizations, law enforcement organizations, community coalitions, fraternal and civic organizations, youth-serving organizations, state and local governments, and school districts.
-DEA supports our partners who present significant opportunities for involvement in prevention efforts by providing drug trend information at local community events as well as at national conferences and professional educational forums.
+DEA supports our partners, who present significant opportunities for involvement in prevention efforts by providing drug trend information at local community events as well as at national conferences and professional educational forums.

-DEA’s teen website, www.justthinktwice.com, provides creditable information about the harmful effects of drug use.
-The site includes a summary of various drugs including a section on facts and fiction about drugs, the consequences of using drugs with topics on addiction, impaired driving, and true stories of teens that have had drug problems.
+DEA’s website for teens, www.justthinktwice.com, provides credible information about the harmful effects of drug use.
+The site includes information about various drugs, including facts and fiction about drugs, the consequences of drug use, as well as topics about addiction, impaired driving, and true stories about teens that have had drug problems.

-Descriptions of specific drugs, such as marijuana, nonmedical use of prescription drugs, spice/k2, bath salts, and heroin, provide easy to read information on the street names, the drug’s appearance and effect on the mind and body, overdose effects, legal status, and origin.
+The site provides descriptions of specific drugs, such as marijuana, Spice/K2, bath salts, and heroin, as well as the drugs’ street names, effect on the mind and body, overdose effects, legal status, and origin.

-DEA’s parent website, www.GetSmartAboutDrugs.com, provides valuable drug education information for parents, educators, and caregivers to further help identify drug use, drug paraphernalia, warning signs of abuse, and the harmful side effects of the most commonly abused drugs.
+DEA’s website for parents, www.GetSmartAboutDrugs.com, provides valuable drug education information for parents, educators, and caregivers to further help identify drug use, drug paraphernalia, warning signs of drug use, and the harmful side effects of the most commonly abused drugs.

 For a list of all of DEA’s publications that can be downloaded, go to www.getsmartaboutdrugs.com and click on Publications.

-For more information about DEA’s Demand Reduction Program, or for more drug prevention resources, contact the Demand Reduction Section at 202-307-7936 or e-mail email@example.com.
+For more information about DEA’s Community Outreach Section, or for more drug prevention resources, contact the Community Outreach Section at 202-307-7936 or by e-mail at firstname.lastname@example.org.